linhbuimai/sicp/README.md

-# sicp
+# SICP Learning Path

-SICP and 30s something
+"The structure and interpretation of computer programs"